/ astro-integrations / How to Integrate Vanilla Extract with Astro: Complete Guide

 Vanilla Extract is a CSS-in-TypeScript solution that generates static CSS at build time.
 You write your styles in TypeScript files, get full type safety and autocompletion, and the output is plain CSS with zero runtime cost.
 No JavaScript ships to the browser for styling.
 No CSS-in-JS runtime.
 Just static stylesheets.

 For Astro projects, this means you get the developer experience of CSS-in-JS (variables, theming, type-safe tokens) with the performance of traditional CSS.
 It works through a Vite plugin, which Astro uses as its build tool.
+Astro publishes an official vanilla-extract integration page, so this is a first-party-blessed pairing rather than a community hack.

 Prerequisites

-• TypeScript configured (Astro includes this by default)
+• TypeScript configured (Astro includes this by default).

 Installation

-npm install @vanilla-extract/css @vanilla-extract/vite-plugin
+npm install @vanilla-extract/css@1.20.1

 For additional features: